NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/tutorial_mmj.md

 NVIDIA [Metropolis Microservices for Jetson](https://developer.nvidia.com/blog/announcing-metropolis-microservices-on-nvidia-jetson-orin-for-rapid-edge-ai-development/) simplifies the development of vision AI applications, offering a suite of customizable, cloud-native tools.
+Before diving into this tutorial, ensure you've filled out the Metropolis Microservices for Jetson [Early Access form](https://developer.nvidia.com/metropolis-microservices/jetson-application-form) to gain the necessary access to launch the services.
+This step is crucial as it enables you to utilize all the features and capabilities discussed in this guide.

 Perfect for both newcomers and experts, this tutorial provides straightforward steps to kick-start your edge AI projects.
 Whether you're a student or an ecosystem partner working on a use case, this guide offers a straightforward start for every skill level:

 ### 0. Install NVIDIA Jetson Services: